-Are rich people rich because they’re smarter than the rest of us?
+Are rich people rich because they’re smart?

 Or to put it another way, are you not rich because you’re not smart enough?

-According to a study conducted by the Joseph Rowntree Foundation, 69% of people believe ‘there is enough opportunity for virtually everyone to get on in their life if they really want to’ – in other words, if you’re poor, it’s your fault.
+According to a study conducted by the Joseph Rowntree Foundation, 69% of people believe ‘there is enough opportunity for virtually everyone to get on in their life if they really want to’.
+In other words, if you’re poor, it’s your fault.

 This seems to be backed up by a recent study.
 In the US at least, it’s better to be born smart than to be born rich.
-‘Smart kids’, as Robert Kiyosaki’s ‘Rich Kid, Smart Kid’ would have it, do end up earning more: ‘If they were bright and driven, poor kids stood a decent chance of becoming upper-middle-class, or better… Meanwhile, dimwitted children of affluence generally fell down the economic ladder’.
+‘Smart kids’, as Robert Kiyosaki’s ‘Rich Kid, Smart Kid’ would have it, do end up earning more.
+‘If they were bright and driven, poor kids stood a decent chance of becoming upper-middle-class, or better… Meanwhile, dimwitted children of affluence generally fell down the economic ladder’.